Why This Matters

 The State of the Union serves as a platform for presidents to introduce sweeping domestic initiatives and pressure Congress to act.
 These addresses show how presidents use public attention to build coalitions for legislative change.

-Compare: LBJ's War on Poverty vs. Obama's healthcare push—both sought major social program expansion, but LBJ had massive congressional majorities while Obama faced intense opposition.
-This contrast illustrates how political context shapes what presidential rhetoric can achieve.
+Compare: LBJ's War on Poverty vs. Obama's healthcare push.
+Both sought major social program expansion, but LBJ had massive congressional majorities (the 89th Congress) while Obama faced intense opposition.
+This contrast illustrates how political context shapes what presidential rhetoric can actually achieve legislatively.

 When presidents face institutional challenges to their authority, the State of the Union becomes a stage for defending legitimacy and attempting to control the narrative.
 These addresses reveal the tension between presidential vulnerability and the need to project strength.

-Compare: Nixon's 1974 address vs. Trump's 2020 address—both presidents facing impeachment used the platform to project normalcy and redirect attention.
+Compare: Nixon's 1974 address vs. Trump's 2020 address.
+Both presidents facing impeachment used the platform to project normalcy and redirect attention.
 Nixon sought reconciliation; Trump emphasized confrontation.
-Both illustrate how scandal shapes presidential communication strategies.
+Both illustrate how scandal shapes presidential communication strategies, but the different approaches also reflect how much more polarized the political environment had become between the 1970s and 2020s.

 | Establishing precedent | Washington (1790), Jefferson (1801), Wilson (1913) |